adampbeardsley/adampbeardsley.github.io/research.md

 The Long Wavelength Array actually consists of three different telescopes - so far.
 The plan is to install "stations" all over the continent to provide individual universities with their own instrument to explore and observe with, and for the stations to all work together.
-I'm planning to build an LWA near Winona State.
+I'm planning to build an LWA near Winona State at the [WRO](#winona-radio-observatory).